jtpaasch/scram/README.md

 The whole check passes if all commands in a file pass.

-Note: a command must follow two spaces, a dollar sign, and another space.
+Note: a command must follow four spaces, a dollar sign, and another space.

 ## Non-zero exit codes